qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 `arguments` are ways to tell the program what to do specifically.
 Most programs accept multiple flags and/or arguments.

-`--flags` are pre-defined cues that alter the programs behaviour.
+`--flags` are pre-defined cues that alter the program's behaviour.
 You can imagine these as "switches" that turn certain options on or off.

 `arguments` are additional pieces of information supplied as free text, which